 Excess Noise: Bad for Your Mind and BodyEn Español (Spanish Version)

-When Pat and Nancy Feeney bought a seaside flat in Scotland, they were hoping for a peaceful retirement.
+When Patrick and Nancy bought a seaside flat in Scotland, they were hoping for a peaceful retirement.
 Last year, builders began repair work on the ferry terminal opposite their home.
 Unfortunately, the work could only be done at low tide.

-"They would start at 10:00 p.m. and go on for six hours," recalls Pat.
+"They would start at 10:00 p.m. and go on for six hours," recalls Patrick.
 "The next night they'd start an hour later for another six hours.
 The noise was tremendous."

-Unwanted noise is a problem worth shouting about.
+Unwanted noise that can't be controlled is a problem worth shouting about.
 Whether it is jack-hammering construction workers or your neighbor's 150-decibel sound system, it can result in mental and physical suffering.
-According to psychologist Arline Bronzaft, professor emeritus at Lehman College, City University of New York, toxic noise has been linked to stress,
+In addition to hearing loss, excess noise has been linked to stress, sleep disturbances,

 , cardiovascular disorders, and even deficits in children's learning and reading skills.